Why do you save and plant trees instead of doing something else?

 What is the negative carbon impact of each person annually?

 In most developed countries, the average person creates 10-20 tons of carbon dioxide each year.
 That means each year, it takes 4-8 acres of trees to offset the carbon pollution from a single person in a developed country.
 That is a total of 400 to 4,000 trees needed.

 Including all countries in the world, the current average is 5 tons of carbon dioxide produced each year per person.
 Even at this smaller number, it takes 2 acres or 300 to 1,000 trees to offset the pollution of each person on earth...each year.

 Helping to do your part by offsetting your personal pollution truly makes a difference.

 We have a dedicated article explaining just this.
-Click here to read more on where we plant trees.
+Click here to read more on where we plant and conserve trees.

-How many trees has 8 Billion Trees helped to plant?
+How many trees has 8 Billion Trees helped to plant and conserve?

 How can I be sure the trees won't be cut down?

 A truly-effective tree-planting operation relies on educating the local community directly, and teaching them that conserving the forest is not only beneficial for the environment and habitats--it is beneficial for them as well.